sftpplus/sftpplus-docs/chevah/server/static/documentation/guides/security.rst

 if the `Next Update` is not reached.
 The error messages will indicate whether the CRL is no longer valid.

-When a SSL/TLS based service is started and CRL or CDP configuration is defined it will try to pre-cache the CRL by loading the CRL, even if no client has yet made a connection.
+When a service using SSL/TLS is started and CRL or CDP configuration is defined it will try to pre-cache the CRL by loading the CRL, even if no client has yet made a connection.
 In this way, when a client will later initiate a connection, the connection is